 Wait!
 There more…

-Foodie Secret – Eating out is always expensive and Switzerland is no different.
+Eating out is always expensive, and Switzerland is no different.
 Their emphasis on fresh and local – which equals to delicious – food also means at times the consumer has to spend a little more.

 Michelin starred restaurants aside, a meal per person can cost roughly CHF 25,- which isn’t bad, but can certainly add up to the overall cost of your vacation especially if you’re a travelling family and one that is full of food enthusiasts.

-However, if you want to save on food, try these options;
+However, if you want to save on food in Switzerland, try these options;

-If breakfast isn’t included in your stay and/or for lunch and dinner too, try making your own food, which means buying some ingredients from the supermarket – They have CoOp or Megros almost everywhere – and cooking it.
+If breakfast isn’t included in your stay and/or for lunch and dinner too, try making your own food, which means buying some ingredients from the supermarket – They have Coop or Migros almost everywhere – and cooking it.
 It does mean planning your stay so that your rooms have some sort of a kitchenette.

 You can also make the most of farmers’ markets that are set up once or twice a week – The one in Vevey is a personal favourite.
 It’s an excellent way to promote the locals as well as seek delicacies that are particular to the region you are in.
 Moreover, you can get amazing fresh food and at competitive prices too.

-With a lot of train travel during the day time, we would always make sandwiches for the kids and keep snacks handy that covered our lunch after a heavy and hearty breakfast.
+With a lot of train travel during the daytime, we would always make sandwiches for the kids and keep snacks handy that covered our lunch after a big and hearty breakfast.

-go out, look out; look out of your airplane window, your hotel room, the moment you get out of the door, or through the panoramic windows in trains; there’s something wonderful to view all the time and there’s no charge for it.
+go out, look out, to make the most of it.
+Look out of your airplane window, your hotel room, the moment you get out of the door, or through the panoramic windows in trains; there’s something wonderful to view all the time, and there’s no charge for it.

-Tickets to and from many view-points across the country can be very expensive, especially if you’re not using the Swiss Travel Pass.
-In order to save money, you can take a one-way ticket to the top – which means cutting the cost in half – and enjoy the nature, get some fresh air, and that much needed workout by walking back down.
-This works best for the smaller lookout points unless you’re a professional hiker and can manage the larger mountains too.
+Tickets to and from many viewpoints across the country can be costly, especially if you’re not using the Swiss Travel Pass.
+To save money, you can take a one-way ticket to the top – which means cutting the cost in half – and enjoy the nature, get some fresh air, and that much-needed workout by walking back down.
+This works best for the smaller lookout points unless you’re a professional hiker and can manage the more immense mountains too.

-What’s more, the Swiss take their land utilization very seriously and you will find parks with swings and slides everywhere for children to enjoy.
-In fact, these parks are so much in abundance that we had the hardest time trying to keep our kids away from them in order to do the most basic of sightseeing.
+What’s more, the Swiss take their land utilisation very seriously, and you will find parks with swings and slides everywhere for children to enjoy.
+In fact, these parks are so much in abundance that we had the hardest time trying to keep our kids away from them to do the most basic of sightseeing.

-The Swiss adore art and architecture and it’s apparent when you walk anywhere and come across wall art or beautiful street signs and of course they love to preserve their heritage and history, so going to the “old town” be it in Geneva or Bern is a a must.
+The Swiss adore art and architecture, and it’s apparent when you walk anywhere and come across amazing street art or beautiful street signs.
+And they love to preserve their heritage and history, so going to the “old town” be it in Geneva or Bern is a must.